 I am so happy that you have written in with this question, as this is an incredibly common issue for so many people.
 You are correct that the coating on your tongue is an indication that there is a build-up of toxins in your body.
 Since the coating is the thickest at the back of the tongue, we can assume that the toxins are mainly in the colon.
 However, since there is a thin coating that covers the entire tongue, this shows us that some toxins have made their way to the circulation as well.
 Since the coating is a whitish color, the toxins likely are from a Kapha imbalance.

 Ayurveda states that the root cause of toxins (ama) in the body comes from a low or imbalanced digestive fire (Agni).
 This can be confirmed further by the fact that you are feeling sleepy after meals and tend to gain weight easily, which are a couple of the main indicators of a “slow fire” or Manda Agni.
-Since the digestion is weak, this is leading to undigested food being left in the system, which then leads to toxic accumulation.
+Since the digestion is weak, this leads to undigested food being left in the system, which then leads to toxic accumulation.